October 21st, 2020

 What about existing customers?
 How to handle them?

-Under some circumstances, you don't need to require prior consent if the subject's data is obtained as part of a product or service sale or if your purpose for calling relates to a similar service or product.
+Under some circumstances, you don't need prior consent if the subject's data is obtained as part of a product or service sale or if your purpose for calling relates to a similar service or product.

 Opting Out